chertik77/TaskPro-frontend/README.md

 ## Features

-- **Authentication:** Users can register and log in to access the main application.
+- **Authentication:** Register or log in to the app easily, including the option to sign in with Google.

-- **Board Creation:** Personalize workspace by creating boards with unique icons and background images.
+- **Custom Boards:** Create personalized boards with unique icons and background images to organize your workspace.

-- **Task Management:** Seamlessly handle your tasks by creating, editing, and prioritizing them.
-Utilize advanced features like filtering by priority and sorting by priority or deadline to stay on top of your workload efficiently.
+- **Task Management Made Simple:** Add, edit, and prioritize tasks.
+Use filters to focus on high-priority items.

-- **Drag and Drop:** Intuitively manage tasks using drag-and-drop functionality.
-Rearrange tasks within the board effortlessly, enhancing workflow efficiency and user experience.
+- **Drag and Drop:** Move tasks around easily with drag-and-drop, making your workflow smooth and hassle-free.

-- **Theme Switcher:** Toggle between light, dark, and violet themes for a personalized experience.
+- **Switch Themes:** Choose between light, dark, or violet themes to match your style and mood.

-- **Profile Editing:** Users can edit their profiles, including changing avatars.
+- **Edit Your Profile:** Update your profile details, including changing your avatar.

-- **Toggle Sidebar:** Users can effortlessly toggle the sidebar on and off using keyboard shortcuts (<kbd>⌘ Command</kbd> + <kbd>O</kbd> on Mac, <kbd>⌃ Control</kbd> + <kbd>O</kbd> on Windows/Linux), enabling them to maximize their workspace and concentrate on tasks without distractions.
+- **Toggle Sidebar:** Use shortcuts (<kbd>⌘ Command</kbd> + <kbd>O</kbd> on Mac, <kbd>⌃ Control</kbd> + <kbd>O</kbd> on Windows/Linux) to show or hide the sidebar, giving you more space to focus.

-- **Help Email Integration:** Quickly reach out for assistance by sending an email directly from the app, ensuring timely support for any queries or issues.
+- **Get Help Fast:** Quickly reach out for assistance by sending an email directly from the app, ensuring timely support for any queries or issues.

 ## Project Contributors